Jean Marie Rebischung

-Jean Marie Rebischung is a French composer born 30 March 1962, in Marseilles, France.
+Jean Marie Rebischung is a French composer born 30 March 1962, in Marseille, France.

 Biography

-Composer of music serie Qigong, T'ai chi, and Yoga from Beatrice and Patrick Reynier.
+Composer of music series qigong, tai chi, and yoga from Beatrice and Patrick Reynier.

 Music of Asian inspiration, relaxing in particular tones, or Hindu for the Yoga series, it will be a dumping of electronic songs inspired by traditional songs, and completely in the developed style previously concept albums.